-A man living on a planet discovers the space suit the inhabitants are all wearing degrades gradually and eventually fails after 80 or so years depending on how well the owner takes care of it.
+A man living on a planet discovers his body is really a spacesuit which he and the rest of the inhabitants have been brought up to believe are their bodies.
+These suits degrade gradually over 80 years or so depending on how well you take care of them.

-Actually, it isn’t.
-This book is an attempt to pass on what I believe you have to do if you want to develop the new spacesuit.
+This book is an attempt to pass on what I believe you have to do if you want to develop a new spacesuit.

-Why a club?
-I would say there are generally three ways people react to religion, spirituality, or ideas about God:
+Why The Consciousness Club?
+I would say there are generally three ways people react to religion, spirituality, ideas about God:

 1) What a load of rubbish

 2) That’s interesting I’m going to start a religion and get people to give me a lot of time, respect, and money and I may kill myself and/or a few or a lot of people because God told me to

 3) Or that’s just interesting, what else can you tell me?

 And for all their weirdness, hierarchies, and exclusivity I’ve always liked being with people who have the same or at least similar interests in life.
 Who doesn’t?
 I thought it would be nice (an unfortunate word because it originally meant ignorant in Latin and in Middle English was used to mean stupid) but in modern English it is perhaps the only word, so yes nice (or stupid enough) to write a book for people who like me are in the club.
 Meaning are interested in this stuff and actively pursue it.